hxyXiaoyuHu/mswd-bootstrapping/README.md

 The folder 'pyCode' contains all Python function files to implement all methods used in the paper.

 #### Simulation
-The file 'main_diff_signals.py' contains the code to produce the results in Figure 1.
-The file 'main_diff_dimensions.py' contains the code to produce the results in Table 1.
+The file 'main.py' contains the code to produce the results in Figure 1 and Table 1.

 #### Real data
 (1) code